kuto5046/kaggle-rainforest/README.md

 ### Note for my GitHub repository
-My repository was separated each branch, and main-branch is not up to date.
+My repository is separated each branch, and main-branch is not up to date.
 - stage1 (stage1 which are little leaky)
 - stage1_v2 (stage1 which was fixed cross validation scheme to remove leakage)
 - stage2 (stage2 which are little leaky)